artkonekt/user/docs/invitations.md

 ## Invitation Events

-There are two Invitation event classes:
+There are three Invitation event classes:

 - `UserInvitationCreated`
+- `UserIsBeingCreatedFromInvitation`
 - `UserInvitationUtilized`

 See the [Events](events.md) page for more details about Invitation related events.